IcyFeVA/sophiesworlds/gameBubbleWrap/README.md

 - Touch or click any bubble to pop it
 - Bubbles will scale up briefly then disappear with a satisfying animation
 - Each pop plays a sound effect
-- When all bubbles are popped, a new grid appears after 1 second
+- When all bubbles are popped, you'll hear a celebration sound and a new grid appears after 1.5 seconds
 - Perfect for stress relief and satisfying tactile feedback

 ## Technical Details